-I sincerely appreciate the efforts of all the DNR staff and volunteer cooperators who conducted and helped coordinate the grouse surveys.
-The ruffed grouse survey data for 1982- 2004 were entered into a database by Doug Mailhot and another volunteer through a special effort organized by Gary Drotts, John Erb, and Rick Horton.
-I also thank Laura Gilbert for helping with data entry and archiving and Mark Lenarz and Wes Bailey for reviewing earlier drafts of this report.
+I sincerely appreciate the efforts of all the DNR staff, partners, and volunteer cooperators who conducted and helped coordinate the grouse surveys.
+The ruffed grouse survey data for 1982-2004 were entered into a database by Doug Mailhot and another volunteer through a special effort organized by Gary Drotts, John Erb, and Rick Horton.
+I also thank Laura Gilbert for helping with data entry and archiving and Mark Lenarz for reviewing a draft of this report.